dagster-io/dagster/python_modules/dagster/docs/reference.rst

 ^^^^^^^^^^^^^^^

 The outputs of solids can be materialized.
-The dagster engine can materialize outputs in a number of formats (e.g., json, pickle), and can store materializations locally or on S3.
+The dagster engine can materialize outputs in a number of formats (e.g., json, pickle), and can store materializations locally or in object stores such as S3 or GCS.

 Materializations make it possible to introspect the intermediate state of a pipeline execution and ask questions like, "Exactly what output did this solid have on this particular run?"
 This is